 - FRS: (No base stations due to fixed antenna and power limit laws)

 In general, flat rural areas have the best range.
-The more terrain and structures in the way, the shorter the range.
+The more terrain and structures there are in the way, the shorter the range.
 The same radio might get 10 miles in the country, 5 miles in the suburbs, and 1-2 miles in the city.

 You will usually see marketing for CB and FRS / GMRS / MURS walkie talkies touting ranges of 30-50 miles.
 They are plain lying.
 Those are the theoretical maximums if you were standing at the highest point in the region, at night, with flat terrain, no buildings, perfect weather, and a blessing from the Radio Gods.

 CB usually has a range of 1-2 miles.
 That range can be extended with more advanced CB technology like Single Side Band and so on.
-A limitation of CB is that the antennas need to be quite large.
-Which is why CB base stations can get a decent boost in range with antennas that wouldn’t otherwise fit on a vehicle.
+A limitation of CB is that the antennas need to be quite large, which is why CB base stations can get a decent boost in range with antennas that wouldn’t otherwise fit on a vehicle.
 So we think it gets impractical to reach those ranges compared to more modern tech like Ham.

 GMRS users usually report practical ranges of 0.5 to 1 mile.
 In clear line of sight situations you might get up to 2 miles.